 The Academy was selected by the United States State Department as a host agency and training model for International Corrections training techniques.
-The first international cadet class recently participated in the training academy program and successfully graduated.
+The Training Academy has successfully graduated 11 International Correctional Instructor classes since 2009.
 The Training Academy is committed to:

-- Continue to maintain ACA accreditation. - Continue to maintain the goals and missions of corrections academy. - Continue to update and research Management Training for all supervisors. - Continue auditing all training departments from both private and public correctional facilities. - Continue to update our video equipment and capabilities to enhance training through video technology. - Continue to create and update training curriculum for first line supervisors. - Continue to update our computer training to include the most recent Microsoft versions of Windows. - Continue to support the on-going Government of Mexico Secretariat of Public Security Penitentiary System Project. - Assist NNMDF in starting their first K-9 programs.
+- Continue to maintain ACA accreditation. - Continue to maintain the goals and missions of corrections academy. - Continue to update and research Management Training for all supervisors. - Continue auditing all training departments from both private and public correctional facilities. - Continue to update our video equipment and capabilities to enhance training through video technology. - Continue to create and update training curriculum for first line supervisors. - Continue to update our computer training to include the most recent Microsoft versions of Windows. - Continue to support the on-going Government of Mexico Secretariat of Public Security Penitentiary System Project. - Implement the first ever International K-9 Program in the nation.